phuchoang2603/sis-arxiv-vad-papers/content/papers/Wu_Open-Vocabulary_Video_Anomaly_Detection_CVPR_2024_paper/index.md

 categories:
 - Hybrid
 github_link:
-description: This paper explores open-vocabulary video anomaly detection (OVVAD) leveraging pre-trained large models to detect and categorize seen and unseen anomalies.
+summary: This paper explores open-vocabulary video anomaly detection (OVVAD) leveraging pre-trained large models to detect and categorize seen and unseen anomalies.
 It proposes a disentangled approach with class-agnostic detection and class-specific classification modules, enhanced by semantic knowledge